 - Forgive God.
-God, of course, can't sin--but we may need to acknowledge and let go of our resentments about His action or inaction in our lives. - · Forgive yourself.
-God does. - Forgive those close to you.
+God, of course, can't sin--but we may need to acknowledge and let go of our resentments about His action or inaction in our lives.
+If we won't admit that we are angry at God, it is hard for God to comfort us. - Forgive yourself.
+God does.
+The Father dances with joy as we approach Him.
+The Good Shepherd carries us to the Father with great delight. - Forgive those close to you.
 Jesus commands us to forgive others as He has forgiven us. - Forgive public enemies.
 We are allowed to judge that others' actions are objectively evil; we are not allowed to conclude that they are out of the reach of God's mercy.